intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Introduction

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
-In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
+In particular, a sizable proportion of IETF activity is dedicated to the stewardship of existing protocols.
 This document first discusses hazards in applying the robustness principle too broadly (see
-{{robustness}}), and offers an alternative strategy for handling interoperability problems in deployments (see {{active}}).
+{{robustness}}) and offers an alternative strategy for handling interoperability problems in deployments (see {{active}}).

 Ideally, protocol implementations can be actively maintained so that unexpected